 Nobody ever wants to imagine a scenario where they feel unsafe in their own home.
 Unfortunately, many victims of domestic violence feel this exact way.
 If you are a domestic violence victim, you are not alone.
 Our firm is here to help.
-Please continue reading and do not hesitate to speak with a compassionate and efficient Montgomery County domestic violence lawyer right here at Bolton Law.
+Please continue reading and do not hesitate to speak with a compassionate and efficient The Woodlands domestic violence lawyer right here at Bolton Law.
 Here are some of the questions you may have about domestic violence in Texas and how we can help get you to safety:

 How is domestic violence defined under Texas law?

 Domestic violence is an act of violence against someone with whom a person shares a household or someone with whom a person is either currently or previously romantically involved.
 You should understand that domestic violence occurs between people of all genders, races, ages, and sexual orientations.
 Domestic violence also does not always occur in the form of physical abuse.
 In some cases, domestic violence can involve verbal, psychological, or financial abuse as well.

 How can I get a protective order from a domestic abuser in Texas?

 First, if you believe you are in immediate danger, you should turn to local law enforcement.
 They can help de-escalate the situation and ensure you are safe.
 From here, the police may bring your case in front of a judge, who can grant you a temporary protective order, called a “magistrate’s order” which will prevent the abusive person from speaking with you, seeing you, or otherwise coming in contact with you, and sometimes your family as well.